YohanLB09/azure-vm-network-analysis-part2-ICMP-traffic-analysis/README.md

 <p>
 -Type "Windows PowerShell" in the Desktop Search bar and click on "Open".

--In PowerShell, initiate a ping request to the Linux VM like so: "ping 10.0.0.5" (the Linux VM Private IP address may be different for you).
+-In PowerShell, initiate a ping request to your Linux VM like so: "ping 10.0.0.5" (your Linux VM Private IP address may be different).

 -Observe the ping request and replies within Wireshark.
 Take the time to analyze and get a general idea of the information provided from the ICMP packet capture.